WandaVision: Streaming

+Home media

+WandaVision was released on Ultra HD Blu-ray and Blu-ray by Walt Disney Studios Home Entertainment on November 28, 2023, with SteelBook packaging and concept art cards.
+Bonus features include "Through the Eras" with the cast and crew, along with a look at the spin-off series Agatha All Along; deleted scenes; a gag reel; and the Marvel Studios: Assembled documentary special "The Making of WandaVision".

 Reception

-Audience viewership
+Viewership

 WandaVision was Disney+'s most-watched series premiere on its opening weekend, ahead of the second season of The Mandalorian, until Disney+ announced that it had been surpassed by the series premiere of The Falcon and the Winter Soldier in March 2021.
 When compared to other streaming series in each week of its release, WandaVision did not have the highest number of minutes viewed using Nielsen Media Research's measurements.
 Scott Mendelson of Forbes felt that this could be attributed to WandaVision's weekly release schedule, and opined that Disney accepted this in exchange for the continued discussions and coverage that the weekly release had given to event series such as Game of Thrones and The Mandalorian.
 According to analytics provider TVision, who count U.S. viewers on connected televisions who have watched at least two minutes within a session of watching content for at least five minutes, WandaVision was the most viewed title of January 2021 across all major U.S. streaming and advertising video on demand services.
 The series had an 8,127 indexed audience size, which was 81 times more views than the average series measured by the service.
+Nielsen reported that WandaVision was the fourteenth most-streamed original series of 2021, accumulating 7.2 billion minutes of watch time.
+According to the file-sharing news website TorrentFreak, WandaVision was the most-pirated television series of 2021.